sun-in-a-sphere/generator/README.md

 - Mplayer (tested on version 4.2.1)

+- GNU Parallel

 Linux comes preinstalled with these.
 On multi processor systems it is recommended to make sure you have imagemagick installed with support for OpenMP and OpenCL.
 Check with `convert -v | grep OpenMP`

 On MacOS to install the dependencies install homebrew https://brew.sh/, open a terminal and type

-`brew install imagemagick  --with-openmp –with-opencl mplayer`
+`brew install imagemagick  --with-openmp –with-opencl mplayer parallel`